Aziz Aliyev: Azerbaijan

 Aziz Aliyev's successful career was a matter of speculation among government officials in Azerbaijan, particularly Mir Jafar Baghirov, the communist leader of Azerbaijan SSR in the Stalinist era.
 Concerned by rumours of being replaced by Aliyev, Baghirov managed to have him fired from the executive power of Dagestan and sent to Moscow to work as an inspector in the Central Committee of the Communist Party of the Soviet Union.
 In 1950 Aliyev was appointed Deputy Chairman of the Azerbaijan SSR Supreme Soviet.
 In 1951 he was fired from the government and became director of the Institute of Orthopædy.
 In 1952 he was further demoted to physician at a hospital in a Baku suburb.
 The official reason behind this repression was the accusation that Aliyev never reported his parents' social origin; aggravated by the fact that his sister lived in Iran.
 After Stalin's death and Baghirov's arrest in 1953, Aliyev was reestablished as director of the Institute of Orthopædy and secretary of the Supreme Soviet, where he worked until his death in 1962.

 Family

-In 1920 Aziz Aliyev married Leyla Abbasova, an Erivan-native.
+In 1920 Aziz Aliyev married Leyla Abbasova.
 Three of their children: Tamerlan, Zarifa and Jamil, pursued careers in medicine.
 His other daughter Gulara Aliyeva became a composer and concertmaster.
 In 1948 his daughter Zarifa married Heydar Aliyev, future First Secretary of the Azerbaijan Communist Party and President of Azerbaijan in 1993–2003, and in 1955 bore their daughter Sevil Aliyeva and in 1961 bore their son Ilham Aliyev, who succeeded his father as President of Azerbaijan in 2003.